 The program included in-person sessions at the MSU Broad Art Museum on November 12, January 20, and February 10, as well as a virtual session on December 2 via Zoom, with additional small group virtual meetings scheduled as needed.

 The MSU Broad Art Museum, in partnership with the African Studies Center, Asian Studies Center, and the Center for Latin America & Caribbean Studies offers a yearly K-12 Teacher Fellowship for educators of all subjects.
-Participants in the MSU Broad Art Museum Teacher Fellowship: Global DEI Through Art build skills and strategies to broaden students’ understandings of global diversity, equity, and inclusion.
+Participants in the MSU Broad Art Museum Teacher Fellowship build skills and strategies to broaden students’ understandings of the world.
 This program offers student-centered strategies designed to deepen critical thinking and curiosity about people around the world, while building skills of observation, imagination, and creativity.

 The Michigan State University College of Education, in conjunction with the African Studies Center, Asian Studies Center, and the Center for Latin American & Caribbean Studies, was delighted to present a unique opportunity for K-12 teachers in a previous event.